the-lightstack/Mott/Readme.md

 | Word Length | 1           |
 | Arg Count   | 2           |

-Input reads data from the user into the program - yay, interactivity!
+Input reads data from the user into the program - yay, interactivity!<br>
 Let's start with an example:
 ```
 r NumPls result. // Reads a number into "result"